emx77/tpx3-to-root/README.md

 tpx3_clusters.cpp is used in the same way and will make a Root tree with cluster data.

 The data folder contains two example .tpx3 files.
-One with data from a quad detector (512x512) and one from TPX3cam (256x256) data.
+One with data from a quad detector (512x512) and one from TPX3cam (256x256) data with TDC events.

 ## author